szwedol/osgi/README.md

 dynamic-config project contains an example where configuration is injected dynamically.
 ## Hello + Dictionary examples
 dictionary contains a bundle that exposes HelloDictionary service providing hello message, while hello bundle contains a bundle that exposes a client of this service using Declarative Services.
+## REST
+Shows how to implement JAXRS endpoint.